tabsdata/tutorials/t01_csv_pub_sub/README.md

 ## 3. Copy the github repo

-If you haven't already, copy the github repo to the working directory in your system.
+If you haven't already, copy the github repo to your system.

 ```
 $ git clone https://github.com/tabsdata/tutorials
 ```

-Your working directly should have the ``tutorials`` folder containing ``tutorial_1`` folder that has README, CSV and python files.

-## 4. Save the directory path of ``tutorial_1`` in an environment variable
+## 4. Save the working directory path in an environment variable

-Since Tabsdata operates at the server level, you are required to give a full system path in your Python code when defining input and output for the Tabsdata functions.
-Storing our working directory path in an environment variable streamlines that process.

-Open ``tutorial_1`` folder in your CLI and save the full path this folder in the environment variable ``TDX``.
+Remember that our data source is actually a directory on the file system, and our subscriber’s output system is also a directory on the file system for this example.
+To define these input and output directories we will use an environment variable called TDX.
+You can choose to define the absolute working directory of your input and output files in any other manner of your choice.

+To store the value of your working directory in the variable TDX, run the following command in your CLI from the directory where you have copied the Github repo:

 For Linux or MacOS:

 ```
 cd tutorials
-cd tutorial_1
+cd t01_csv_pub_sub
 $ export TDX=`pwd`
 ```